empathy-mp3/Wayward-Witches/pasted_rules_and_notes.md

 - hint games are actually allowed since they have less of an impact on the game
 - cheesetracker will be mandatory. since this a non-standard async, instead of using cheesetracker in the normal way, i'll keep the cheesetracker from the *first* run, and then every time you play, you need to mark BK in that cheesetracker (even if you aren't actually BK, and even though it's on a different run)
-  - activity is expected every 2.5 days (just because this is gonna be a faster pace async), so mark BK on the aforementioned first cheesetracker. i'll ping you if you're over 2.5 days whenever i check in. if i ping you more than twice, we'll have to figure out what we're gonna do with your slot if you can't actively play it.
+  - activity is expected every 3 days, so mark BK on the aforementioned first cheesetracker. i'll ping you if you're over 3 days whenever i check in. if i ping you more than twice, we'll have to figure out what we're gonna do with your slot if you can't actively play it.
 - if you're playing a manual, it is your responsibility to make sure you're actually adhering to logic, and actually sending and recieving deathlinks yourself.
   - if you get somewhere in-game that is actually out of logic, you can send that check. but, if you're just sending random checks out of logic, one warning before a ban.
 - if you're tired of your game, don't just go around cheating because you're tired. instead, ask me, and we can work something out. this async can be changed in the middle!
+- release auto, collect auto

 ## what's this async's deal?